lunapapa-finland/Auto_MD2Video_Converter/config/llm_prompt.md

 NOW DO THIS
 - Read the Markdown.
-- Produce the JSON object as specified, name it as the MD file name after '-' and remove white spaces, e.g. 2025Week37.json, give me download link
+- Produce the JSON object as specified, name it as the MD file name after '-' and remove white spaces, e.g. 2025Week37.json, give me json file to download